tom-smith-okta/okta-api-center/gateways/aws/readme.md

 and
 `/moons`

 If you would like to add the `/moons` endpoint, go ahead and do that now, using the same steps you did for `/planets`.
 The `/moons` endpoint is not required, but it helps to show how different users can have access to different resources.
-We'll assign the different scopes required to access these endpoints when we set up our Lambda authorization function later.
+We'll assign the different scopes required to access these endpoints when we set up the Lambda authorization function.

 ## Set up the Lambda authorizer